Ashleyn943/idm221-an943/Content Text.md

 March 2024 to June 2024
 - Researched aspects of voice chat apps to create an app with appropriate features as well as improvements
 - Sketched and designed prototypes to be reviewed by the client before creating the final wireframe for presentation
-- Animatedwireframe to give an appropriate mock-up of how the app would function
+- Animated wireframe to give an appropriate mock-up of how the app would function
 - Presented final wireframe, earning high approval from the client

 ### Skills